 “Want company?”
 Carmen asked.

 “No thanks.”
-I teetered through the bar and stumbled outside where the bright dry-season haze momentarily blinded me.
+I teetered through the bar and stumbled outside where the brightness momentarily blinded me.
 The Regab, heat and jet lag had made me queasy and disoriented as well.
-A minute later, however, I found the path and started down it.
+But I found the path and started down it.

-The forest behind the checkpoint station appeared scraggly, disappointingly commonplace.
+The forest directly behind the checkpoint station appeared scraggly, commonplace.
 The thin trees and spindly brush were like something I might have found in rural Nebraska.
-Only the flies were remarkable, for their sheer number and tenacity.
+The number of flies, however, was remarkable, as was their tenacity.
 Waving them away from my ears, nose and mouth, I wandered down the foot-worn path, in search of the latrine.
-The woods cleared, replaced by weedy scrub that rose on either side of the path, up to my waist.
-I began to wonder if my translation for là-bas as “over there” was way off.
-Because I’d gone pretty là-bas and I was nowhere.
+Past the clearing, weedy scrub rose on either side of the path, up to my waist.
+I began to wonder if my translation for là-basas “over there” was way off.
+Because I’d gone pretty là-basand I was nowhere.
 The marching cadence, however, relaxed me.
-In the past week, through the Peace Corps stateside training and transatlantic flight to Gabon, I’d rarely been alone.
+In the past week, through the Peace Corps stateside training and the group’s transatlanticflight to Gabon, I’d rarely been alone.
 And I craved solitude the way I craved dance.

 Dance.
 My ballet practice.

 The thought made me stumble.
-To deflect my attention from the sadness that billowed up like a storm cloud, I focused on the thought of Madeleine, my sister.
-Madeleine and her boyfriend.
-Madeleine the queen.
+To deflect my attention from the sadness that billowed up like a storm cloud, I focused on my sister, Alison.
+Alison and her boyfriend.
 The rage kicked in, clearing my head, making me feel strong again.

-I knew what that shake of the head meant.
-I’d seen it every time I’d announced yet another change of majors—from dance education to women’s studies, followed by sociology a year later, and finally, communication studies.
+I knew what that shake of my older sister’s head meant.
+I’d seen it constantly through my bumpy, awkward, adolescent and university years.
 It was the pained look you gave someone who’d just stepped in dog shit.
-This, on top of the other humiliation and pain she’d caused me.
+This, on top of the most recent humiliation and grief she’d caused me.
 I had to get away from her.
 The Peace Corps was my ticket out.

 “Yes, I’m still ‘playing’ with that idea.”
 I glared at them.
 “In fact, I’ve decided to accept.”

 And so I did it.
-Except now I was stuck in Africa for two years, thanks to my sister.
-Leaving my beloved ballet behind, the thought of which shot another pang of dreadful sadness through me.
-But an instant later, resolve moved in.
-I’d made my choice.
-I was going to stick this assignment out, even if it killed me.
+Except now I was stuck in Africa for two years, thanks to my sister—and, admittedly, my pride.
+But I was going to stick it out, even if it killed me.
 Which, evidently, it might.

 It dawned on me that I’d walked for a long time without seeing the latrine.
 “Screw this,” I muttered.
 Stepping away from the path, I squatted down to pee.
-Then I turned around and headed back.
-But the return began to confuse me, ten minutes after the path forked.
+Afterward, smoothing my skirt back into place, I turned around and headed back.
+But the return began to confuse me, after the path forked.
 I stopped and looked around.
 Had that grove of banana trees been there before?
-After a another minute of walking, my heart began to pound against my ribs.
+After another minute of walking, my heart began to pound against my ribs.
 I retraced my steps back to the fork and went the other way.
 It was worse—I recognized nothing.
-Ten minutes later, I turned around again.
-This time, I could find no fork, even after fifteen minutes of walking.
+Fiveminutes later, I turned around again.
+This time, I could find no fork at all.
 Dizzy and nauseous, I began to trot, stumbling on a gnarled vine half-buried beneath the path.
 I followed the path until I came to a new fork.
-Had I taken this fork?
-The hazy equatorial sun, directly overhead, offered no directional clues.
-Finally I stopped and sank to my haunches, covering my face with my hands, my breath coming in short, panicked gasps.
-Madeleine would crack up—I hadn’t even lasted the first week.
+Or had I taken this fork?
+The overhead equatorial sun offered no directional clues.
+It sank in that I was hopelessly lost.

 “Eh… Ntang, wa ka ve?”